tonghuikang/grpo_aimo2/README.md

 Dataset

-- I marked LLM generation that are eligible for training.
-The completion string that is eligible for training is the string from the code execution output to end of text, or start of Python code delimiter "```python" Samples are available [here](https://www.kaggle.com/code/huikang/r1-distill-qwen-tir/output?select=generation_logs_training.csv).
+- I marked LLM generations that are eligible for training.
+The completion string that is eligible for training is the string from the code execution output to end of text, or start of Python code delimiter "```python".
+Samples are available [here](https://www.kaggle.com/code/huikang/r1-distill-qwen-tir/output?select=generation_logs_training.csv).
 - I filtered for generations that are under 3000 input tokens and under 1000 output tokens - because I wanted to start training on 4k context length.
 3000 input tokens should allow for some multi-step interaction, which I want the LLM to do well in.
 - For each question, I pair a generation that leads to a wrong answer and another generation that leads to the correct answer.
 - The full dataset is [here](https://github.com/tonghuikang/grpo_aimo2/blob/master/training_dataset.csv).